TwoFX/twofx.github.io/_posts/2025-06-12-iterators.md

 worked even harder to ensure that it's easy to prove things about iterators (even when iterating monadically).

-The celebrate this occasion, let's do one of the `human-eval-lean` tasks using the new iterators (see [my previous post]({% post_url 2025-06-09-the-largest-divisor %}) for context about `human-eval-lean`).
+To celebrate this occasion, let's do one of the `human-eval-lean` tasks using the new iterators (see [my previous post]({% post_url 2025-06-09-the-largest-divisor %}) for context about `human-eval-lean`).